Copyright in Business: Latest Regulations, Laws, and Protection

 Disney is one good example of companies implementing their ownership through copyright, with numerous copyright cases, including character names, images, and graphic designs.
 In reality, all of the friendly characters we remember as the faces of our childhood are intellectual properties, and there have been disputes over ownership of some of them, with Disney suing or being sued.

-In spite of them finally being able to force the day-care centers to remove the pictures, this case brought attention to Disney’s own copyright violations and led to another case in which Brown Derby, an LA-based restaurant chain, sued Disney over unauthorized use of the brand’s name on their theme park.
+Despite finally being able to force the day-care centres to remove the pictures, this case brought attention to Disney’s copyright violations and led to another case in which Brown Derby, an LA-based restaurant chain, sued Disney over unauthorised use of the brand’s name on their theme park.
 Together, these lawsuits caused severe reputational damage to Disney that took so long to recover from.

-To sum it all up, copyright is a legal notion that preserves certain rights for an author who not only came up with an original idea, but also expressed the idea in a tangible fixed framework.
+To sum it all up, copyright is a legal notion that preserves certain rights for an author who not only came up with an original idea but also expressed it in a tangible fixed framework.
 When it comes to companies, copyright in business can be either the ladder that takes you to the top or the stone that makes you trip.
-As a result, it is critical for business owners to understand the legal consequences of dealing with copyright.
+As a result, business owners must understand the legal consequences of dealing with copyright.

 If you are a business owner in need of help, our lawyers at LegaMart can answer your questions and help you make the right decisions.